Pfusch3D/PfuschPlay/README.md

 # PfuschPlay

-NOT FOR PERSONAL USE!
-PROJECT IS IN DEVELOPMENT!
-NICHT FÜR DEN PERSÖNLICHEN GEBRAUCH!
-PROJEKT IST IN ENTWICKLUNG!

-Use 3D printer touchscreens which uses UART for klipper.
+Use Klipper with TFT screens which uses UART to communicate.

+Das ganze Projekt wird vorerst auf Deutsch beschrieben: